-Virginia gets plenty from Reece Beekman, little from anywhere else in loss to Clemson
+Virginia gets plenty from Reece Beekman, little from anyone else in loss to Clemson

 A goose egg from the bench

-An ongoing issue all season has been Virginia’s bench production.
+Virginia’s bench production has been an issue all season.
 The Cavaliers’ reserves were non-factors offensively against the Tigers, missing all four of their field goal attempts and combining for three turnovers.

 Bennett has been tinkering with his rotation seeking the right balance of defense and scoring, but talent among his reserves simply may be in short supply.